 Do I need to produce content to run a Video Commerce Program?

 No. You can run a Video Commerce Program without producing one video asset.
-Content can come from brands that you carry, influencers, and your customers (UGC).
+Content can come from brands that you carry, ambassadors, and your customers (UGC).
 The VCC will continuously search the web and surface for content recommendations that match your products.
 UGC can be submitted directly on your site with a simple VCC upload widget.
-You can also invite third parties (ie brands, influencers) to submit content directly to your account (in which case they each receive a portal for this purpose.
+You can also invite third parties (ie brands, ambassadors) to submit content directly to your account (in which case they each receive a portal for this purpose.
 Lastly, you can create Video Feeds that sync with Youtube channels, generating an ongoing flow of content directly into your account (see further information below).